holochain/docs-pages/src/pages/glossary.md

 A specification for any sort of entry that a [DNA](#dna) should recognize and understand, similar to an <abbr title="object-oriented programming">OOP</abbr> class or database table schema.
 It can specify whether entries of its type should be [public](#public-entry) or [private](#private-entry), and how many [required validations](#required-validation) should exist.
 DNA developers create their own entry types for the data their app needs to store, and can write [validation functions](#validation-function) for [records](#record) that [create, update, or delete](#create-read-update-delete-crud) entries of those types.

+#### Enzyme

+An agent involved in a [countersigning](#countersigning) session who has been nominated to witness the session -- that is, to collect, sign, and redistribute full sets of signatures from all [counterparties](#counterparty), including themselves.
+An enzyme can also be one of a set of optional [M-of-N signers](#m-of-n-signing) in the session.

 #### Eventual consistency

 A promise made by distributed systems that optimize for availability over consistency (see [CAP theorem](#consistency-availability-partition-tolerance-cap-theorem)), meaning that given enough time, every [node](#node) ought to eventually reach [consistency](#consistency) with each other. _Strong_ eventual consistency means that nodes will eventually reach consistency _without conflicts_, which is possible for any system whose [state transition](#state-transition) functions adhere to the [CALM theorem](#consistency-as-logical-monotonicity-calm-theorem).